denten-books/plain-text/1-metaphor.md

 weather simulation to model actual observed meteorological conditions.
 But would it be a weather simulation if the model was broken in some way, or, in the extreme, if it had no correspondence to the physics of clouds, wind, and water whatsoever?
-The hyperreal breaks further still by taking place of instead of the underlying reality.
+The hyperreal breaks further still by taking the place of, instead of imitating the underlying reality.
 A model does not merely obscure, it usurps the thing being modeled.
 It begins to simulate itself, according to its own rules, similar to self.
 The simulation no longer corresponds to any situation "on the ground."
 Severed from its referent, representation attains the status of the thing represented.
 Therefore hyper-reality: a map of a map, a symbol that folds onto itself, a weather simulation confused for weather.

 We know that physical affordances of liquid crystal displays (LCDs) and magnetic storage differ drastically from those of paper, goat skins, or parchment.
+For example, an English-language character occupies eight bits on a disk where a print character occupies one.
+The disk can tolerate millions of rewrites, where the paper medium wears out after only a few.
+The paper inscription is visible to the naked eye where the digital inscription is not.
 Yet digital surface representation maintains the illusion of self-similarity.
 We are faced with what is called *skeuomorphic* design, by which screen reading resembles print.
 In this way, an electronic book reader mimics the bent corner of a well-thumbed book.
 The skeuomorphic resemblance constitutes a metaphor worthy of critical examination.
 The principles of skeuomorphic design extend a visual metaphor from one medium to another.
 The reader already knows how to turn pages of a book.
 A book device therefore simulates pages to ease the cognitive burden of transitioning from paper to pixel.
 Instead of issuing arcane commands meant for the machine to turn the page, readers perform the more habituated motion of swiping across the screen.
 The gliding motion enacts a kinetic analogy---a type of a metaphor---as if to transpose properties of paper to glass.

 Our grasp on the medium weakens the more convincing the simulacrum.
 By definition, simulation "assumes a form resembling that of something else,"